Registering with EdIndex

 Silver Priority – Under occupancy

-Applicants who currently live in a Council or Housing Association home with 3 or more bedrooms they do not need and would like to downsize.
+Applicants who currently live in a Council or Housing Association home with 3 or more bedrooms, no longer need all of them and would like to downsize.

 If you are a Housing Association tenant and feel your home is too big, you should contact your landlord.